WernerVdM97/Investec_TC/docs/index.markdown

 # Who Are We

 We are a group of postgraduate engineering students from Stellenbosch University.
+We have a strong interest in software development and specifically various machine learning techniques and applications.

+While our current research differs in scope and focus between group members, each one of us has had or is currently researching techniques applicable to low resource languages.

+The group is very excited to tackle a problem in the crypto space and to get exposure to blockchain development.

 # The Team